 The Society supports or manages many projects, large and small, which enhance the local environment for the benefit of the whole community.

-All the work of the Society is done by members who volunteer their time and expertise, and if you would like to get involved in a particular project then please complete the form and send to Roger Brown at
+All the work of the Society is done by members who volunteer their time and expertise, and if you would like to get involved in a particular project then please complete the form and send to the Membership Secretary at:

 Cheltenham has been home to many creative, brave and famous people - the composer Gustav Holst, explorer Dr Edward Wilson, Sir Ralph Richardson and many others.